Connections-Business-Directory/Connections/README.txt

 * BUG: Removed unused variable in `cnTerm::gettaxonomyTerms()`.
 * DEV: phpDoc corrections.

-= 8.33 12/06/2018 =
-* NEW: Add support for displaying the original year and years since in the Upcoming List Gutenberg block
-* NEW: Add support for displaying the original year and years since in the `[upcoming_list]` shortcode.
-* TWEAK: Add help text to the Directory block options.

 == Upgrade Notice ==

-= 8.32 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.

-= 8.33 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.

 = 8.34 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.